 For each of these exercises, I recommend using a metronome and starting at a slow tempo of around 80bpm and playing one note per beat.
 If that’s too fast, lower the metronome until you find a tempo that allows you to play the exercise without making any mistakes.
 Once you’re comfortable at a given tempo, increase it by 5-10bpm.

 The first exercise is a spider exercise alternating between the 1st/3rd fingers and 2nd/4th fingers.
-This exercise moves horizontally across the fretboard starting on the 6th string and ascending to the 1st.
+This exercise moves vertically across the fretboard starting on the 6th string and ascending to the 1st.
 Once you’ve played across to the 1st string, the pattern reverses and descends back to the 6th string.

 This exercise builds on the first exercise in that it’s the same pattern being played, but with a string in between the 1st/3rd and 2nd/4th fingers fretting pattern.
 This adds a level of difficulty and requires more precision.

 In this exercise you’re you playing the major scale in 3rds, so each note is a 3rd apart.
 You play the 1st note of the scale followed by the 3rd, then the 2nd followed by the 4th.
 The pattern is played both ascending and descending.
 Of all of the finger independence exercises I’ve played, this one (and the next) is a particular favorite.
 I like this exercise because not only is it good for developing finger independence, but it’s also helpful in learning the major scale and intervals.
 This exercise can be applied to all patterns of the major scale, not just the one shown here.